EI-CoreBioinformatics/portcullis/doc/source/installation.rst

-Bamtools will be statically linked into portcullis and should require no further intervention at runtime, however boost and zlib will need to be on your LD_LIBRARY_PATH in order for portcullis to dynamically link them at runtime.
+Bamtools will be statically linked into portcullis and should require no further intervention at runtime, however boost and zlib will need to be on your LD_LIBRARY_PATH or in one of the automatically searched lib directories in order for portcullis to dynamically link them at runtime.

 Internal Dependencies